 Libraries collect email addresses for purposes directly related to library services.
 Electronic mail is sent to notify users when requested material is ready for pickup at the library, or when material has become overdue or billed.
 These email addresses are kept confidential and never shared outside of the library network.

-The Minuteman Library Network site contains links to many other sites.
+The Minuteman Library Network website may contain links to other sites.
+MLN does not control or monitor access to material which may be accessible from other Internet sites.
 Minuteman Library Network is not responsible for the confidentiality of any information patrons provide to outside sites.